 - On version lower than 69 Chrome shows bigger rectangular thumbnails on the new tab pages.
 And there are no default settings to switch of the thumbnails history.
 Even complete deletion of history will still show empty thumbnail boxes.
 These boxes will again start showing website preview when you browse sites.
 But there are some indirect ways that you can use to delete these thumbnails.

+Instead of completely disabling the shortcuts, you can delete also them from your new tab page.
 Launch Google Chrome and hover your mouse over one of the shortcut favicon image.
 Click on the three dots button called “Edit Shortcut”.

 On the popup that appears, click “Remove” button to delete the shortcut icon from the new tab page.